kuruvasatya/Spring-Boot/README.md

 	2. Starts Spring application Context
 	3. Perform class path scan => in its sub-packages, example if your main file is in com.demo then its starts component scan in com.demo.*
 	4. Strarts Tomcat, create servlet container, host application, make it available

+# Interview Questions
+1. What is difference between webservice and webapplication?